Wrong Conclusions

 There is a saying that ‘laws are guidelines for wise people and statutes for fools’.

-In other words, if you are of good character and love people in general then the rules are below your standards of operation anyway.
+In other words, if you are of good character and love people in general, then the rules are below your standards of operation anyway.
 You will choose to do ‘the right thing’ by default.
-For example, if you are an honest person then the laws about stealing do not really apply because you are applying a higher law of integrity.
+For example, if you are honest, the laws about stealing do not apply because you are using a higher law of integrity.

 Most of us do not break the law because we believe in a mutually civil society.
 We behave in a way that assists our society’s functioning by following the golden rule of treating others as you would want them to treat you.

-So in every society, there are fundamentals that should not change and not stealing is seen as a fundamental.
+So, in every society, there are fundamentals that should not change and not stealing is considered fundamental.

-What about the variables though?
+What about the variables, though?
 Continue reading “Variables v Fundamentals”